bright/new-www/content/blog/child-bounties-on-polkadot-kusama-explained.md

  Adding a child bounty:

 * Can be done by: a parent bounty curator.
-* Parent bounty must be in “Active” state.
+* Parent bounty must be in an “Active” state.
 * To succeed parent bounty must have enough funds to pay the total value of the child bounty, if not, this action fails.
 * After succeeding, the status of the child bounty is updated to “Added”.